jchamnankool/project-zero/README.md

 };
 ```

-The algorithm then assigns values to each square, depending on whether or not it would lead to a victory for the human player or the AI, or if it leads to a draw, then the returning value is 0.
+The algorithm then assigns values to each square.
+If placing a piece in the square would lead to a victory for the human player, the square is assigned a score of `-10`.
+If it leads to victory for the AI, the square is assigned a score of `10`.
+Alternatively, for a draw, the square will be assigned a score of `0`.

 ```js
 if (checkWin(newBoard, human)) {